MartinYordanov374/OnSpot/README.md

 ## The motivation behind the project
 By the time I got to work on this project, the idea of a social networking platform had been in my mind for quite a while.

 Throughout high school I was captivated by the engineering that goes beyond a modern social media platform.
-In particular, I was interested in how modern feed algorithms worked.
-How is it that two users on the same platform could see vastly different content?
+In particular, **I was interested in how modern feed algorithms work.** How is it that two users on the same platform could see vastly different content?
 This project was the perfect opportunity for me to investigate that phenomenon.
-Looking back on the finished project, I am proud of how well the activity-based recommendations turned out without the use of any machine learning algorithms.
-I would even say that this is the biggest achievement of the project.
+Looking back on the finished project, **I am proud of how well the activity-based recommendations turned out without the use of any machine learning algorithms.** I would even say that this is the biggest achievement of the project.

 ## What I strived to achieve and learn through this project
 Through this project, I applied what I learned during my first **internship at Tieto** (at the time, MentorMate), my high school degree in *Applied Programming*, and online courses in Software Engineering.